hackle/blogger/src/raw/contravariant-positions.md

 console.log(animalGetter());
 ```

-This would seem quite bad but it's not as black or white - there is a nice explanation [here](https://github.com/Microsoft/TypeScript/wiki/FAQ#why-are-function-parameters-bivariant) which I find very insightful.
+This would look like an issue for correctness but in practice it's not as simple as black or white - there is a nice explanation [here](https://github.com/Microsoft/TypeScript/wiki/FAQ#why-are-function-parameters-bivariant) which I find very reasonable and insightful.

+## Summary

+Understanding co- and contra-variance can help us design correct types when generics are involved, as well as troubleshoot or avoid *variance* problems - such problems can be hard to penetrate to the unknowing.

-As you might have seen, variance is one of these things that are nice to know, but might not come up very often, or matter that much in real life application development for most of us.
-In fact on the rare occasions that I had to use such concepts to analyse the problems, something was usually wrong in the design space.
+Nesting of variance is not really for the faint of heart!
+It is one of these things that are nice to know, but might not come up very often, or matter that much in real-life application development for most of us.
+In fact on the rare occasions that I had to use such concepts, I usually find it's best to steer away from them, and the solution would be cleaner and better off.